Welcome to the Exciting World of Martial Arts!

 One of the things parents appreciate most about classes is the improvement in their child’s self-discipline.
 Good rules of behavior are enforced in class, and the same good behavior is expected at home and in school.

 3. The activities in class channel children’s aggression

 Many doctors actually prescribe the martial arts as an activity for treatment because of the positive outlet it gives the kids for all their energy.

 Confidence is one of the most important things that can be instilled in our kids.
 That’s why every class includes confidence-building drills.

 5. The program teaches children essential self-defense skills

 The program teaches practical, proven self-defense methods.
 Great care is taken to make sure that kids understand that the moves they learn in class will work, so they don’t go home and try them on their sister, or neighbor.

-Rather than bore you with details of my own background (though it is linked here) I prefer to focus on the achievements of my students.
-I've come to understand that the student’s individual progress is the most important focus of my attention.
+I’ve realized through the years I’ve been teaching that the student’s individual progress is the most important focus of my attention.
 That’s why I continue in my endeavors as a student myself.
 I take classes, attend seminars and continually work to improve my ability to help students reach their goals.